johnosbb/Artificial-intelligence/ObjectDetection/Yolo/C/ReadMe.md

 Class Probabilities ($P_{\text{class}_i}$)

+For the refined bounding box shown above in figure 7, we get a class probability of 0.978969 for class 0 (.i.e a man).

 ### Candidate Bounding Boxes

-This process results in a list of candidate bounding boxes (sometimes called detection boxes) with an objectness score and a set of class probability scores.
+The process described above results in a list of candidate bounding boxes (sometimes called detection boxes) with associated objectness score and a set of class probability scores.
 These bounding boxes represent the model's best guess for object locations and dimensions.
 To remove redundant and overlapping boxes, Non-Maximum Suppression (NMS) is applied.
 NMS ensures that only the highest-confidence box for each object (e.g., Box 3) is kept, while overlapping lower-confidence boxes are discarded.

-Each bounding box then will have:
+As discussed above each bounding box will have:

 - Center Coordinates ($x$, $y$) – Offset within the grid cell.
 - Width and Height ($w$, $h$) – Refined bounding box dimensions.